maelou363/foodie_photo_pop/Readme.md

 ## Main Objectives

 To create a seemless experience for the user.
-Not distracting and allow the photos to have their moment and shine.
+Not distracting and allow the photographers photo have their moment and shine.
+Letting the photographers work doing the speaking for itself.

 ## User Stories:

 _User:_
+* As a user I want to be able to quickly see what type of work the photographer has done and be able to easily contact so that I can get the conversation going as soon as possible.
+* As a user I'd like the information to be visually appealing and displayed only whats needed so that I can make my decision to hire the company.
-*
+* As a user

 _Developer:_
-*
+* As a developer I wanted to be able to visually

 # Design